cneill/jsonstruct/README.md

 * When the same field is detected in multiple objects in a JSON array with different value types, the Go type will be `*json.RawMessage`, which will contain the raw bytes of the field to allow for different types
+* Defaults to a string type when JSON `null` is provided

 ## TODO